-There’s been a trend towards more online engagements in our industry, and where there was a scepticism about conference calls they’re now seen as commonplace.
-We’ve successfully utilised this method to deliver everything from 30-minute client catch-ups to day-long training sessions.
+There’s been a trend towards more online engagements in our industry, and where there was a skepticism about conference calls they’re now seen as commonplace.
+We’ve successfully utilized this method to deliver everything from 30-minute client catch-ups to day-long training sessions.

 Projects delivered already